 2008: The raised beds have gone, as Renata found the paths between them got full of weeds which were very hard to remove, since there wasn't enough room to work and the earth was solid from being trodden down.
 Renata is now working as a professional gardener, with a number of clients all of whom seem very pleased with her work and willing to trust her making suggestions and buying plants.
 And of course she's still working on her own garden, so the allotment has been neglected this year.
 She's given up working the next plot.
 She would hate the thought of giving up her own plot …

 2009: Renata has had a bad back since November 2008 (no doubt brought on by too much energetic gardening — she works amazingly hard) and was not able to do anything much for several months; in the early stages I had to put her socks and shoes on for her and help her into and out of bed.
 This would be bad enough for me, but at least I can do my computer programming with a bad back; she was just sitting or lying around feeling very frustrated.
 She saw a chiropractor, a masseur, a doctor, a physiotherapist, an acupuncturist and an osteopath, and had an MRI scan which didn't seem very conclusive.
 Finally she bought an exercise programme from a website in America and that seems to be doing the trick, though even at the end of the year she was still frustrated that she wasn't getting better quicker.
 She's now also seeing a kinesiologist.
-The allotment has run wild, and since she's now a professional gardener she doesn't have enough time for it even without a bad back, so she's arranged for Charlotte, daughter of some friends who live round the corner from us, to take over most of it.
-If the arrangement works out it will be ideal, as Renata won't have to relinquish the whole plot but won't have so much work to do, and I'm sure Charlotte will benefit from Renata's expert advice.
+The allotment has run wild, and since she's now a professional gardener she doesn't have enough time for it even without a bad back, so she arranged for the daughter of some friends to take over most of it.
+If the arrangement works out it will be ideal, as Renata won't have to relinquish the whole plot but won't have so much work to do, and I'm sure the daughter will benefit from Renata's expert advice.